fizzle77/JAFDTC/doc/README.md

 The tint of the icon indicates the state of the system: blue icons mark systems whose configuration has changed from defaults, white icons mark systems that have not been changed.

-> JAFDTC uses the system highlight color; if you change it, the blue icons in the screenshots
+> JAFDTC uses the system highlight color; if you change it through Windows settings, the blue
-> may be a different color based on your choice.
+> icons in the screenshots in this guide may be a different color based on your choice.

 A small gold dot in the lower right corner of the icon marks those systems that are linked to other configurations.